Investment Advisor Representative

 I am also heavily dedicated to supporting a range of philanthropic endeavors.
 Volunteering and mentoring are passions of mine, and I regularly work with a wide variety of charities and organizations, especially those who support children who have lost their parents.
 I am also deeply committed to helping those with autism, at-risk and troubled youths, and young people looking to establish a foundation of financial literacy.

 Aside from all of this, health and fitness are very important to me, and I enjoy practicing Judo and Muay Thai.
 I also enjoy cooking for family and friends on my green egg, watching and playing sports, dancing, watching reality financial TV (Profit and Shark Tank), and traveling.

-I live in Powder Springs, GA with my wife Stephanie and our two children, Kailyn and Noah.
+I live in Powder Springs, GA with my wife Stephanie and our two children.
 They provide the foundation from which I am able to confidently set out every day to do the work I truly believe in, and enable me to live out each day with an overwhelming sense of meaning and gratitude.

 I strive to make connecting as easy as possible.
 Email me at firstname.lastname@example.org, or call 404-421-4211.
 You can also book an appointment below to meet with me virtually, or in-person if you’re in the Atlanta, GA area.